teyinla/Palmorial_Group_Project/README.md

 # Palmorial_Group_Project
 This analysis is based on gender-related issues within Palmorial Group, a manufacturing company based in Nigeria.

-This analysis was carried out using PowerBI.
-I performed ETL on the data set, built models using the relationship between the tables, created new columns and new measures where necessary, and built two dashboards to show visualizations.
+This analysis was carried out using Excel and PowerBI.
+I used Excel for data cleaning, while on PowerBI, I performed ETL on the data set, built models using the relationship between the tables, created new columns and new measures where necessary, and built two dashboards to show visualizations.

 The analysis aimed to answer the following questions: